 On June 16, 2019, in Warsaw, the first expert debate of the new series “Meeting with Geopolitics” organized by the editorial staff of the quarterly “The Warsaw Institute Review.”
 The subject of the event was the European Union and the vision of its transformation after the last elections to the European Parliament.
 Four experts from The Warsaw Institute Review and The Warsaw Institute Foundation, Professor Tomasz Grzegorz Grosse, Dr. Rafał Zgorzelski, Dr. Piotr Bajda, and Grzegorz Kuczyński, took part in the analytical debate.
-The meeting was moderated by the Editor-in-Chief of the magazine and the vice-president of the Warsaw Institute Foundation, Izabela Wojtyczka.

 The debate “The European Union in the New Times.
 What Will Change after the Last Elections” began with greeting the expert team of The Warsaw Institute Review and numerous guests.
 Among the participants were representatives of geopolitical, student, academic, and journalistic circles.
 The agenda of the event included a 15-minute lecture by each analyst, followed by a debate, and a Q&A session.